twstokes/neopixel-tree/mcu/README.md

 | Green | `0 - 255` |
 | Blue | `0 - 255` |

-Red, green, and blue parameters can be repeated up to `PIXEl_COUNT` times.
+Red, green, and blue parameters can be repeated up to `PIXEL_COUNT` times.

 ---